openhab/openhab1-addons/bundles/binding/org.openhab.binding.fritzbox/README.md

 ## Binding Configuration

-This binding must be configured in the `services/fritzbox.cfg` file.
+This binding can be configured in the `services/fritzbox.cfg` file.

 | Property | Default | Required | Description |
 |----------|---------|:--------:|-------------|